FlowingCode/ErrorWindowAddon/README.md

 This add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-RssItems Addon is written by Flowing Code S.A.
+ErrorWindow Addon is written by Flowing Code S.A.